covid19dataforum/web/content/english/author/alison-hill.md

 #    link : "#"
 ---

-Alison Hill - Research Fellow and independent principal investigator at Harvard’s Program for Evolutionary Dynamics, Harvard University.
+Alison Hill is a Research Fellow and Independent Principal Investigator at Harvard’s Program for Evolutionary Dynamics, Harvard University.
+She and her team develop mathematical models and computational tools to help understand, predict, and treat infectious diseases, with a particular focus on human viral infections including HIV/AIDS.
+Their work also involves drug resistant infections, bed bugs infestations, anti-viral immune responses, and COVID-19.